smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/production/INSTALL.md

 Administrator PRIVILEGES Detected!
 Creating production RIF database
 New user [default peter]:  kevin
-New RIF40 db [default sahsuland]: trumpton
+New RIF40 db [default sahsuland]: rif40
 New user password [default kevin]:  garwood
 ##########################################################################################
 #
-# WARNING! this script will the drop and create the RIF40 trumpton database.
+# WARNING! this script will the drop and create the RIF40 rif40 database.
 # Type control-C to abort.
 #
 # Test user: kevin; password: garwood